 Thousands of islands with different cultures make up Indonesia, so it's no wonder that Balinese food is just as diverse.
-To complement your holiday experience in Bali, you would not want to miss out on some of its most popular dishes.
+To complement your vacation experience in Bali, you would not want to miss out on some of its most popular dishes.

 Our list of Balinese food to try includes exotic choices such as lawar (minced meat salad), bebek betutu (roast duck), sate lilit (Balinese satay), and the island’s famed babi guling (whole spit-roast pig).
 The Balinese have a rich collection of snacks, cakes and desserts for your sweet tooth too.